dogmaticcentral/CG/README.md

 databases.
 The ICGC branch also contains tools necessary to merge the info from the two sources.
 The scripts add up to a loosely connected pipeline (or, rather, two pipelines).
 They re-organize the data and store it in the local MySQL database.
-While the  back end of each pipeline is rather generic, the front line is geared toward answering particular questions for which they were originally written.
+While the  back end of each pipeline is rather generic, the front end is geared toward answering particular questions for which they were originally written.

 CG is not an out-of-the box solution.
 Rather, it is a starter kit, in case you would like to